aprosail/auto-stories/README.md

 - Welcome to contribute, and please refer to [the Contributing Guide](./CONTRIBUTING.md)
-- This package and and corresponding tools inside are released under [the MIT License](./LICENSE), fell free to use, even for commercial propose.
+- This package and and corresponding tools inside are released under [the MIT License](./LICENSE), feel free to use, even for commercial propose.